learn-co-curriculum/hs-week-3-code-snippets/README.md

 ### Rakefile

-This is all you need for now.
-You may want to add other rake tasks at a later date, but the rake gem automatically provides all the tasks you need to build your database.
-Type `rake -T` in the terminal to see a list of available tasks.
+This code is all you need in your Rakefile for now:

 ```ruby
 require 'sinatra/activerecord/rake'
 require './config/environment'
 ```

+The rake gem automatically provides all of the rake tasks (commands) that you need to build your database.
+Type `rake -T` in the terminal to see a list of available commands.

 ### environment.rb
 (In the config directory.
 This should go right below `Bundler.require`.)